bbauska/meta-react-basics/README.md

 them.

-By the end of this section (4), you'll be able to describe the syntax differences for using **event handlers** in HTML and React.
-You will also know how to explain HTML **function call** and React **component inclusion**, and discuss the advantage of the component level of control.
+By the end of this section (4), you'll be able to describe the syntax differences for using <b>event handlers</b> in HTML and React.
+You will also know how to explain HTML <b>function call</b> and React <b>component inclusion</b>, and discuss the advantage of the component level of control.

 Suppose you're a developer working on a React app and you need to